Still Tired After 8 Hours of Sleep? 6 Reasons and What to Try Tonight

 Work backward from your wake time

 Fix your wake time first, then subtract 90-minute cycles plus your fall-asleep time (around 15 minutes for many people).
 Aiming for the end of a cycle can feel easier than aiming for a flat "8 hours."
+For a step-by-step walkthrough with age-based targets, see Best Bedtime for Your Wake-Up Time.

-Cut caffeine 3 to 4 hours before bed
+Cut caffeine 6 to 8 hours before bed

 Dim lights and screens an hour before bed